-Today’s business environment is highly competitive, and you know if your organization is going to thrive, your team members have to perform faster and better than ever before.
+Today’s business environment is highly competitive, and if your organization is going to thrive, your team members have to perform faster and better than ever before.

 If you’re a leader or manager, you’ll need to invest the time and energy to coach your team members toward success.
 But what if you haven’t coached before?
 What if you need to grow your coaching skills so you can provide your team members with the support they need?

-The Coaching Clinic® is an interactive session geared toward anyone who provides coaching to others—including executives, managers, and HR professionals.
-The goal of The Coaching Clinic® is to help leaders learn how to coach team members toward success in today’s highly competitive business environment.
+The Coaching Clinic™ is an interactive session that helps managers build a culture of coaching to help employees reach their full potential.
+The goal of The Coaching Clinic™ is to help leaders learn how to coach team members toward success in today’s highly competitive business environment.

-The Coaching Clinic® Workshop sessions consist of content focused on core, advanced, and real-life coaching skills; hands-on practice implementing coaching techniques with real work scenarios; and the Personal Coaching Styles Inventory® self-assessment to determine interpersonal interaction styles in the context of coaching.
-The workshop is built around the Coaching Conversation Model®, which helps leaders develop coaching capabilities in five key steps throughout interactive sessions.
+The Coaching Clinic™ Workshop sessions consist of content focused on core, advanced, and real-life coaching skills; hands-on practice implementing coaching techniques with real work scenarios; and the Personal Coaching Styles Inventory™ self-assessment to determine interpersonal interaction styles in the context of coaching.
+The workshop is built around the Coaching Conversation Model™, which helps leaders develop coaching capabilities in five key steps throughout interactive sessions.

-The five steps of The Coaching Conversation Model® are:
+The five steps of The Coaching Conversation Model™ are:

 Step One: Establish Focus